Siege of Goražde: Siege

 The VRS had begun a campaign of indiscriminate shelling, often hitting civilian buildings and inflicting mass casualties.
 Sniper attacks were frequent and many civilians chose not to leave their homes.
-The fighting was reported to become even more intense during the weekend, with Serbs from Serbia proper joining in to fight the Bosniaks.
+The fighting was reported to become even more intense on weekends, with Serbs from Serbia proper joining in to fight the Bosniaks.
 In response to the inhumane treatment of civilians by the VRS, the local units of the Bosnian Ministry of the Interior (MUP) began a campaign of retribution against the Bosnian Serb civilians who were still living in the city.
 Dozens of local Serbs were arrested and executed in the local school; a hundred more, including women and children, were forcibly held as human shields to protect the police station from shelling.

 In August 1992, 1st and 31st Drina Strike Brigades of the ARBiH successfully accomplished the Operation Circle, thereby pushing the VRS forces out of the eastern suburbs.
-However, the siege continued.As the war progressed, Goražde's humanitarian situation began to worsen.
-The massive influx of refugees from the surrounding areas meant that Goražde's population had jumped from the pre-war number of 37,573, to roughly 70,000.
-This sharp increase was because non-Serbs, mainly Bosniaks, had fled their homes from the surrounding areas such as Višegrad, Foča, and Rogatica, into the town.
-Throughout the course of the war, disease had become prevalent in Goražde as well.
-In April 1993, Goražde was made into a United Nations Safe Area, along with other besieged towns such as Srebrenica, Tuzla and Bihać.
+However, the siege continued.
+As the war progressed, Goražde's humanitarian situation began to worsen.
+The massive influx of refugees from the surrounding areas meant that Goražde's population had increased from the pre-war number of 37,573, to roughly 70,000.
+This sharp increase was because non-Serbs, mainly Bosniaks, had fled their homes from the surrounding areas such as Višegrad, Foča, and Rogatica.
+Disease was extremely prevalent in Goražde.In April 1993, Goražde was made into a United Nations Safe Area, along with other besieged towns such as Srebrenica, Tuzla and Bihać.
 The United Nations provided humanitarian assistance for the starving civilians trapped in Goražde enclave.
-They established safe passes which would transport aid to the enclave, but on each journey, roughly 20 people would die.
-The UN eventually closed the routes for the humanitarian convoys and instead began dropping aid packages by air.
-These packages contained little food, and were reportedly insufficient for the whole population.
+They established safe passes which would transport aid to the enclave but eventually closed the routes for the humanitarian convoys and instead dropped aid packages by air due to large casualties using the safe passes.
+These packages contained little food, and were insufficient for the whole population.